Mundaring Hotel: History

-On 22 October 1898, soon after the Mundaring townsite was gazetted in May 1898, Henry Hummerston, then licensee of the Helena Vale Hotel in Midland, acquired land on the corner of Nichol Street and Jacoby Street close to the newly built Mundaring Railway Station.
-In April 1899, the first publican, Albert Maddock, opened the hotel for business and it quickly became a very fashionable weekend retreat.
+On 22 October 1898, soon after the Mundaring townsite was gazetted in May 1898, Henry Augustus Hummerston, known as Harry, then licensee of the Helena Vale Hotel in Midland, acquired land on the corner of Nichol Street and Jacoby Street close to the newly built Mundaring railway station.
+In April 1899, the first publican, Michael Hummerston (Henry's father), opened the hotel for business; he only held the licence for less than a year.
+Then it was taken over by Albert Muddock, and it quickly became a very fashionable weekend retreat.

 By June 1900, his lease had been taken over by John Chipper.
 Chipper successfully sued member of parliament Mathieson Jacoby MLA for "buying votes with beer" after one of his staff refused to pay his bar debt.

-After the original owner Hummerston died in 1932, Fred Jacoby bought the place.
+After the original owner, Henry Augustus Hummerston, died in 1932, Fred Jacoby bought the place.
 Later licensees of the hotel were Bob Crawford, Charles Howe, H.C.
 Scott, A.A.
 Gregory, Thomas Clipson, C. Comyns, T. Carrington, and William Gill.

 The Mundaring Hotel was a two-storey, brick building and became a landmark in the town.
 It was strategically situated and as a result was the social centre for the district.
 The hotel held everything from sporting club lunches, to wine and fruit growers contests, and hosted the local masonic lodge and progress committee.

 Mundaring was considered a healthy retreat from Perth and the goldfields, with "nature to be seen in its primitive state all around", and the Mundaring Hotel was a popular place to stay during the holidays.

 Mundaring was seen as a major attraction for Perth.
 In 1914, whilst on a tour to inspect the Australian Army, Sir Ian Hamilton, Premier John Scaddan, Minister for Lands Thomas Bath, Chief of the General Staff Brigadier-General Joseph Gordon and Commandant of the 5th Military District Colonel Godfrey Irving visited Mundaring and lunched at the Mundaring Hotel.

 At times the licensees names were part of the common name of the hotel, like in 1917, when it was known as "Richardsons".